aston89/ChatGPT-Ultra-Lightweight-Anti-Freeze-for-Long-Chats/README.md

 2. Create a new script in your userscript manager.
 3. Copy and paste [the script from this repository](https://github.com/aston89/ChatGPT-Ultra-Lightweight-Anti-Freeze-for-Long-Chats/blob/main/chatgpt-collapse.js).
 4. Save and enable the script.
-5. Open ChatGPT Web and start chatting — old messages will automatically collapse once the limit is exceeded.
+5. Open ChatGPT Web and start chatting, old messages will automatically collapse once the limit is exceeded.

 ---